Need more encouragement? Get my free weekly doses sent straight to your inbox!

 Warning: This content may be sensitive to some readers.
 My goal in sharing my story is to be open and honest in order to help bring awareness to endometriosis and other chronic/invisible illnesses.
 That means some things might be TMI for some people, so feel free to watch at your own discretion.
 Also, if you or someone you love deals with a chronic illness, my heart goes out to you!
 My goal is to encourage you in whatever struggles you’re facing, so please consider yourself virtually hugged by me! xo

 DON’T GIVE UP.
 My goal for being open in sharing my story is to help raise awareness about endometriosis.
 It’s almost always an invisible illness, so ladies, I want you to know that I. SEE.
 YOU.
 You are not invisible to me.
 And it’s time we aren’t invisible to others any longer.
-Step out, be brave, share your story, and encourage others to recognize endo and its debilitating effects.
-It’s hard enough to deal with the illness itself, so let’s help others to understand it so it will become more widely recognized.
-The more it is, the more understanding there will be.
-I’m also sharing my story to encourage women who deal with endometriosis on a daily basis.
+Step out, be brave, share your story, and encourage others to recognize endo and its debilitating effects. \

 There is hope, there is success, and there are doctors who listen.